mweimerskirch/wordpress-qtranslate-support-for-gravityforms/readme.txt

 I won't answer to requests in the support forum.

 == Changelog ==

+= 1.1.0 =
+* Refactored the code to be more readable
+* Compatibility with qTranslate-X

 = 1.0.3 =
 * Support for multipage forms (Contributed by Dasteem)